apache/openwhisk-runtime-go/README.md

 done
 ```

-Note the `actionloop` image will accept any source and will try to run it (if it is possible), while the `actionloop-golang` and `actionloop-swift` images will try to compile the sources instead.
+Note the `actionloop` image will accept any source and will try to run it (if it is possible), while the `actionloop-golang`  images will try to compile the sources instead.